conceptofmind/PaLM-rlhf-jax/README.md

 ## PaLM + RLHF - JAX (WIP)
 Implementation of the Transformer architecture from <a href="https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html">PaLM - Scaling Language Modeling with Pathways</a> - in Jax with RLHF.
 Using the [Flax](https://github.com/google/flax) framework.

+### Looking for Data Engineers familiar with JAX and training on TPUs

 ## Usage

 The model does not require `vmap` to train.